COneal81/react_memory_frontend/notes.md

     a. npm install react-bootstrap bootstrap
     b.
 Documentation: https://react-bootstrap.github.io/getting-started/introduction/
         1. Follow examples https://github.com/react-bootstrap/code-sandbox-examples/blob/master/README.md

+5. Cleanup Index.htm.
+Remover icon, rename title

-5. You want to start building with React and Redux.
+6. You want to start building with React and Redux.
 Otherwise you will have to go back and make changes.
     a.
-Redux

-6. Cleanup Index.htm.
-Remover icon, rename title
+Redux, If not already installed (you will know this by how your server is acting), install Redux
+        1. npm install react-redux
+           npm install --save-dev redux-devtools
+           npm install --save redux-thunk
+        2. in index.js
+            a. import { Provider } from 'react-redux'
+            b. import { createStore } from 'redux'
+            c.